adaa-polsl/RuleKit/README.md

  * `label` - name of a label attribute.
  * `type` - experiment type, one of the following: *BinaryClassification*, *Classification*, *Regression*, *Survival*.
 In the last case, the dataset must contain an attribute named *survival_time*.
  * `report_path` - directory where experiment reports are to be stored.
 For each parameter set, the tool generates two files named:
-      * *dataset name, parameter_set name.csv* - table with numerical characteristics for all investigated train-test pairs (row per pair).
+      * *dataset name, parameter_set name.csv* - table with numerical characteristics for all investigated train-test pairs (row per pair, named after testing set).
       * *dataset name, parameter_set name.res* - models in the text form (rule sets) and tabularized survival function estimators for all rules (applies to survival problems only).

 Below one can find an example dataset definition: